 The facility has three main components - a juvenile detention facility, a county adult detention facility, and a contracted community corrections facility (MASC).
-The total capacity is almost 400.
+The total capacity is 394.

-MCDF resembles a self-contained town, with a clinic, library, school, counselors, dentist, phone system, commissary (store), banking, housing, churches, courts, and a staff that provides maintenance and security functions.
+MCDF operates similar to a self-contained town, with a clinic, library, school, counselors, dentist, phone system, commissary (store), banking, housing, religious services, courts, and a staff that provides maintenance and security functions.
 MCDF operates a kitchen that serves approximately 1100 nutritious meals a day.
 We have visiting areas for families, friends, and attorneys.

 The Detention Facility is located at 2340 Mullan Road, phone number 406-258-4000.